NexusWasLost/winbun64/README.md

 ### 🔹 Registry Query

-Windows registry is a heirarchical database storing config data for OS and installed softwares.
+Windows registry is a hierarchical database storing config data for OS and installed software.

 WinBun64 queries specific registry keys to obtain necessary details like OS product name, version and build number.